CSC207-2022F-UofT/course-project-macrosoft/README.md

 ## How to Run
 1. Run the file named `AppRun` and the Jframe window will pop out.
 2. The window can be closed by clicking on the top left/right corner(depending on Mac or Windows) as you would do to all other windows.
-3. The screens will navigate between each other on click according to their functionalities.
+3. The components will navigate between each other on click according to their functionalities.
 4. **Our program is not finished at this point so it CANNOT run by following the above instruction.
 Please run each individual screen.**

-## screens
+## components
 ### 1. Welcome Screen.
 [Screenshots to be add]
 This screen is the first screen that shows up when the program is successfully runned.
 It contains a simple greeting message and two buttons used for register and login.